AvinashKushwah/cs6910_assignment-3/README.md

 ## Question 4
 This Python notebook is for evaluating accuracy on the test dataset with the best hyperparameters.

+## Question 5:
+I have incorporated an attention model into my base seq2seq model within this Python notebook.
+This model is designed to function with a single encoder and decoder layers.

 ## Attention Model
 This Python notebook contains an attention network for my base sequence-to-sequence model, and I will retrain the model using it.